rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 complex problems, like:

  * How should the client react if there are no servers running?
- * Should a client have some kind of timeout for the RPC call?
+ * Should a client have some kind of timeout for the RPC?
  * If the server malfunctions and raises an exception, should it be forwarded to the client?